Mānuka honey: Characteristics and composition

 Mānuka honey is composed primarily of fructose and glucose, with smaller amounts of sucrose and maltose, having a relatively higher total sugar content compared to Malaysian honeys.
 It is markedly viscous, has a dark cream to dark brown colour, and a strong flavour, characterised as "earthy, oily, herbaceous", and "florid, rich and complex".
 It is described by the New Zealand honey industry as having a "damp earth, heather, aromatic" aroma, and a "mineral, slightly bitter" flavour.

 Mānuka honey contains leptosperin, lepteridine and 2′-methoxyacetophenone, which are unique to mānuka among honeys, as well as flavonoids and phenolic compounds.
-It also contains o-anisic acid, 2′-methoxyacetophenone, kojic acid, dihydroxyacetone, methylglyoxal, flavonoids, glyoxal, 3-deoxyglucosulose, methyl-syringate and leptosin.
+It also contains o-anisic acid, kojic acid, dihydroxyacetone, methylglyoxal, glyoxal, 3-deoxyglucosulose, methyl-syringate and leptosin.

 Identification and standardisation

 Mānuka honey for export from New Zealand must be independently tested to verify that it is derived from the tree.
 The Ministry for Primary Industries has developed a government standard called the Mānuka Honey Science Definition test to ensure that all mānuka honey is pure when it leaves the country.
 The test has five attributes, four of which are chemical, and one of which is the DNA of Leptospermum scoparium.
 The honey must pass all five tests to be labeled as pure New Zealand mānuka honey.
 This testing came into effect on 5 January 2018.
-Independent quality and rating organisation, the UMF Honey Association then certifies four quality factors for honey harvested, packed, and sealed in New Zealand.
+Independent quality and rating organisation the UMF Honey Association then certifies four quality factors for honey harvested, packed, and sealed in New Zealand.

 The UMF Honey Association was originally known as the Active Mānuka Honey Association (AMHA), and was formed in 2002.
 In 2011, the AMHA became The Unique Manuka Factor Honey Association (UMFHA).

 The Australian Mānuka Honey Association (AMHA) was established in 2017 following the discontinuation of the New Zealand Mānuka Honey industry's use of the acronym AMHA.
 They established a set of standards for authentic Australian mānuka honey to be pure natural mānuka honey, produced entirely in Australia, and be tested by an independent, approved laboratory to ensure it meets minimum standards of naturally occurring methylglyoxal (MGO), dihydroxyacetone (DHA), and leptosperin; authenticity carries the AMHA's Mark of Authenticity.
 The Australian standard of authencitiy requires that mānuka honey has at least 85 mg per kg of MGO and 170 mg per kg of DHA.
 According to the AMHA, "MGO is responsible for much of the special activity of mānuka honey", deriving from the honey chemical DHA, which occurs naturally in the flower nectar of mānuka trees.